 Swim Spa Installation Cost

-Installation costs are impacted by many factors.
-Every situation is somewhat unique.
+Installation costs for your specific swim spa with depend on the scope of your specific job.
 These costs may include site preparation, landscaping, and electrical work.
-In some cases a crane may be required to get the spa in to position.
+In some cases a crane may be required to get your swim spa into position.

-A knowledgeable salesperson will be able to help you understand the possible costs for your installation.
+All that aside, a knowledgeable salesperson should be able to give you a ballpark estimate of the possible costs involved for your specific order.

 Cost of Ownership: Maintenance and Repairs

 It goes without saying that cheaper spas use cheaper materials.
-This isn’t just in the shell, either; the support cabinet, the pumps and the propulsion system are all points where manufacturers can cut costs.
+This isn’t just in the shell, either… the cabinet supporting the spa, the pumps, and the propulsion system are places where bottom-line driven manufacturers seek to cut costs.

-The motors Royal Spa uses will usually last ten to fourteen years (or more).
+The motors used in Royal Spa swim spas have an lifespan of 10 to 14 years or longer if maintained.
 We don’t use computer controls, so you’ll never have that high repair expense.
-And we’re confident the actual shell (aka the tub) will outlast you.
+And we’re confident the actual tub will outlast you.